jaime-garvey/dsml-study-guide/Machine Learning.md

 Pruning - take off nodes to generalize/prevent overfitting and improve performance

 #### Variations/Methods
-Ensemble - using multiple trees
+Ensemble (of Decision Trees) - using multiple trees
 1. Bagging (Bootstrap Aggregating) - take randomly sampled subsets of training set (with replacement); Find different splits for each tree; predicts class that was choosen the most
 2. Random Forests - using bagging but choose sqrt(n_features); then finds best split amoung those features; predicts class with majority vote (but can use weighted vote)